-I love taking this homemade granola on a hike or road trip!
+I love making this homemade granola on a hike or road trip!
 It’s naturally preserved (by honey) and the light roasting.
-The good fats and plenty of fibre in it help to keep you full and fight off the unwanted feeling of being ‘Hangry’.
+The good fats and plenty of fiber in it help to keep you full and fight off the unwanted feeling of being ‘Hangry’.

 Get yourself a bowl and a strong spoon for mixing.
 The ingredient list below is a base recommendation to start off with after that go crazy with your taste-buds.

-- Old fashioned oats — not quick oats
+- 2 cups Old fashioned oats — not quick oats

-- Butter or Coconut Oil — butter works better but if you want vegan granola coconut oil is perfect
+- 1/3 cup Butter or Coconut Oil — butter works better but if you want vegan granola coconut oil is perfect